chaintuts/mnemonicgen/README.md

 * **PLEASE NOTE** - Every effort is made to learn and follow best practices in the development of this software.
 However, this code should be considered academic/experimental.
 **Use at your own risk.**
 * Always store your seed phrase in a secure location.
-Write it down and keep it somewhere safe, or use an encrypted password manager
+Write it down and keep it somewhere safe, or use an encrypted password manager.
 * This tool does not require any network connectivity.
-Consider running offline to mitigate eavesdropping
+Consider running offline to mitigate eavesdropping.
 * This tool uses Python's os.urandom to generate entropy for the seed.
-The underlying OS implementation determiens the level of security.
+The underlying OS implementation determines the level of security.
 (/dev/urandom on Unix-based systems, CryptGenRandom() on Windows).
 It may be best to avoid using fresh machines or VM's as insufficient entropy may be used to generate a less-secure seed.